 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade in the course.
 There are no exceptions to this.
-Extra assignments to improve grades will not be allowed.
-Students MUST PASS the midterm and final exams in order to pass the course.
-Students must pass the midterm exam to be eligible to write the final exam.
+Extra assignments to improve grades will not be allowed and reweighting of course components will not occur.
+Students MUST PASS the final exam to pass this course.
+Students who do not meet the above requirements will receive a grade of 47.